pmeletis/metrics_design/GENERATE_RESULTS.md

 ```
 merge_to_panoptic.merge(eval_spec_path,
-                        inst_pred_dir,
+                        inst_pred_path,
-                        sem_pred_dir,
+                        sem_pred_path,
                         output_dir,
-                        panoptic_json,
+                        images_json,
                         instseg_format=instseg_format)

 # eval_spec_path: path to the EvalSpec
-# inst_pred_dir: directory where the instance segmentation predictions are stored
+# inst_pred_dir: path where the instance segmentation predictions are stored (a directory when instseg_format='Cityscapes', a JSON file when instseg_format='COCO')
-# sem_pred_dir: directory where the semantic segmentation predictions are stored
+# sem_pred_path: path where the semantic segmentation predictions are stored
 # output_dir: directory where you wish to store the panoptic segmentation predictions
-# panoptic_json: the json file with a list of images and corresponding images ids (TODO: generate)
+# images_json: the json file with a list of images and corresponding images ids (TODO: generate)
 # instseg_format: instance segmentation encoding format (either 'COCO' or 'Cityscapes')
 ```